gsmfnc/StaRS2D/README.md

 using this simulator.
-However, I do believe future generations should be quite aware of this field as it is becoming more and more important in modern engineering applications.
+However, I do believe future generations should be quite aware of this field as it is becoming more and more important in modern engineering.
-This simulator could be a simple way to introduce young people to the field by showing a cool (but very simplified) control engineering application.
+This simulator could be a simple way to introduce young people to the field by showing a cool (but very simplified) control application.

 ## Pre-requisites